Taming-the-BEAST/blotter/contribute/_posts/2016-10-31-Submitting-a-new-tutorial-for-review.md

 ---
 layout: post
-title: Submitting a new tutorial
+title: Submitting a new tutorial for review
 author: Louis du Plessis
 ---

 Before submitting the tutorial you need to go through a couple of final steps.
 This is mostly to ensure that everything is where it should be, so the submission process can proceed smoothly.

-# Add tutorial metadata
+## Add tutorial metadata

 Tutorial metadata are used to store the names of the authors and the level of the tutorial.
 Metadata should be added to the yaml header of `README.md`.